How automation with Valant for practice management equates to quality and growth.

 “One of the important things that it did for us was really to go away from having to have a server in our office and having to have a HIPAA compliant server and network in our office because we don’t have to store anything on any of our office computers,” Hamm stated.
 “Everything is now stored in Valant.”

 Because Valant could shoulder the responsibility of federal regulatory compliance and data storage for GCBH, Hamm had more time to devote to other responsibilities.

 Continuing with Valant at PMC

 After his time at GCBH, Hamm started up PMC.
 The new firm specialized in billing and consulting for behavioral health providers, and GCBH was its first client.
 Hamm decided to keep Valant for his business, out of both familiarity and confidence in the product.

 “I always tell all of my clients I sell peace of mind,” said Hamm.
 “Peace of mind in knowing that you have a software that’s HIPAA-compliant that you can access anywhere that houses all the data and everything you need.”

 Valant was initially conceived in 2005 to help behavioral health billers navigate the complexity of their workflows.
-Though it has since grown into a full EHR with integrated practice management for psychiatrists and therapists, Valant’s powerful functionality continues to ease the friction common in the collaboration between service providers, insurance, and clearing houses.
-For businesses like PMC, preoccupation of administrative nuances stands firmly in the way of timely turn-arounds for clients.
-This not only affects the quality of service that organizations like PMC can provide, it limits time that could otherwise be allocated toward business development.
+Though it has since grown into a full EHR with integrated practice management for psychiatrists and therapists, Valant’s powerful functionality continues to ease the friction common in the collaboration between service providers, insurance, and clearinghouses.
+For businesses like PMC, the preoccupation with administrative nuances stands firmly in the way of timely turnarounds for clients.
+This not only affects the quality of service that organizations like PMC can provide, but it also limits the time that could otherwise be allocated toward business development.